 I served as a fellow for the inaugural 2019-2020 Emory Advanced Graduate Teaching Fellowship.
 During fall 2019 and spring 2020 semesters, I received online training from Center for the Integration of Research, Teaching and Learning (CIRTL) for evidence-based undergraduate STEM teaching.
 I also implemented the teaching techniques from the training to the lab session of QTM 210 – Probability and Statistics, an undergraduate course offered by Department of Quantitative Theory and Methods at Emory University.

-I have conducted collaborative research in several teams, including Winship Cancer Institute’s Biostatistics and Bioinformatics Shared Resource (BBISR), Biostatistics Collaborative Core (BCC) at my own department, and a multi-institutional team between Tongji, Ocean Univ of China, MSKCC and Emory.
+I have also conducted collaborative research in several teams, including Winship Cancer Institute’s Biostatistics and Bioinformatics Shared Resource (BBISR), Biostatistics Collaborative Core (BCC) at my own department, and a multi-institutional team between Tongji, Ocean Univ of China, MSKCC and Emory.

 I am enjoying my PhD life with strong curiosity being satisfied.

-Please find my CV here (updated Nov 21 2018).
+Please find my CV here (updated May 22 2020).